 Quality assurance in software involves many different approaches to testing.
 It’s nearly impossible to test everything, but you can certainly get close by narrowing in on the different types of test cases that do and ask specific things.
-To discover which type to use for which purpose, you need to consider all the different types of testing and filter the test cases best suited for helping you achieve the highest quality product.
+To discover which type to use for which purpose, you need to consider all the different types of testing and filter the test cases best suited for helping you totesting that uses for its base achieve the highest quality product.

 Some of these areas can overlap with others, but in general, each type of software testing and each category of test case has a specific purpose.
 In this post we’re going to look at some of the most common types of test cases in the world of software testing.